jupyterhub/ldapauthenticator/README.md

 1. setting `bind_dn_template`, which is a list of string template used to generate the full DN for a user from the human readable username, or
 2. setting `lookup_dn` to `True`, which does a reverse lookup to obtain the user's DN.
-This is because ome LDAP servers, such as Active Directory, don't always bind with the true DN.
+This is because some LDAP servers, such as Active Directory, don't always bind with the true DN.

 ##### `lookup_dn = False`